 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.1 Corinthians 1:18

-We see in this verse that the process of salvation starts once a person is born again and we need to be active participants in our own salvation: Our own deliverance from a wrong mindset or making wrong choices.
+We see in this verse that the process of salvation starts once a person is born again, and we need to be active participants in our salvation: Our deliverance from a wrong mindset or making bad choices.

 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling;Philippians 2:12

-So here is another example of how Jesus is instructing someone to work out their own salvation.
-Reconciliation with God requires no work because Jesus atoning work did that.
-But, changing our mindsets, living a life of victory, and walking in divine health through making wise choices on how we live, does.
-For example, eating healthy food and drink to prevent diabetes or cancer.
+So here is another example of how Jesus is instructing someone to work out their salvation.
+Reconciliation with God requires no work because Jesus’ atoning work did that.
+But, changing our mindsets, living a life of victory, and walking in divine health by making wise choices on how we live, such as eating healthy food and drinking to prevent diabetes or cancer.

 10. “Saving” Grace

-A. In Grace 102 We Found that There is No Separate “Saving Grace”.
+A. In Grace When Born Again, We Found that There is No Separate “Saving Grace”.

 Reformed and pentecostal theology has focused on Ephesians 2:8 as a result of the Lutheran Reformation – salvation by grace through faith and not by works.
-This theology has wrongly summarised salvation as being saved from your sins, yet we have seen this is not the case.
-There is no doubt that Jesus saves us from ours sins but building a simplistic theology to try and make it easy for people to understand has a huge negative effect in discipling them.
+This theology has wrongly summarised salvation as being saved from our sins, yet we have seen this is not the case.
+There is no doubt that Jesus saves us from our sins but building a simplistic theology to try and make it easy for people to understand has a substantial adverse effect on discipleship.
 It raises the questions and confusion I referred to in the introduction.

-Certainly Jesus atoning work on the cross to bring to pass the New Covenant, has saved us.
-But that is not a complete description of what salvation means as we have seen.
-As in the other examples above, Jesus saving the people from something.
+Indeed, Jesus atoning work on the cross to bring to pass the New Covenant has saved us.
+But that is not a complete description of what salvation means, as we have seen.
+As in the other examples above, Jesus saved the people from something.